pankosmia/desktop-app-template/README.md

 ### Ecosystem setup and configuration
 This repo pulls together several libraries and projects into a single app.
 The projects are spread across several repos to allow modular reuse.
 Scripts follow for assisting in setup, though it can also all be setup manually.
 The following assume [the repos](https://github.com/pankosmia/repositories) are installed with the following directory structure.

-This is an example.
-Clients in use may vary.
-Configuration is handled via `app_config.env`and the `app_setup` script.

 <pre>
 |-- repos
     |-- pankosmia